santoshtechwiz/codeguru.github.io/_drafts/blazor/input-focus-blazor.md

-This blog post I will show you how to focus an input element in Blazor app
+This blog post I will show you how to focus an input element in Blazor app.
+Let's suppose you want when user browser to your page you want that focus

 Let's assume you have